YixiangSun/drago/README.md

 You can modify agent initial position and goal position as needed.

-For cheetah and walker, to train for transition between tasks using cheetah jump2run as an example:
+For cheetah and walker, for testing the transfer performance during continual learning, using cheetah jump2run as an example:

 ```
 python src/train.py env=dmcontrol domain=cheetah ckpt=PATH_TO_PRETRAINED_MODEL_FILE pre_rollout_ckpt=PATH_TO_PRETRAINED_CHEETAH_JUMP_MODEL tasks=[cheetah-run]